shashank1111/customcarousel/README.md

 6. Font = font used is Ropa Sans loaded through CDN
 7. CSS = classes are written in dashed notation and follows parent child hirarechy
 8. Accessibility = For web accessibility scemantic tags and img informations are present

+Methods Used in the carousels are :

+1.  init = For Initialisation
+2. Slider = Single source for setting up slider
+3. CalculateTrackWidth = For calculating the total width of the Track
+4. SetTrackWidth = For setting the Track width
+5. SetSlideWidth = For setting the Slide width
+6. NextSlideHandler = For Next button event handling
+7. PrevSlideHandler = For Previous button event handling
+8. SetButtonState = For setting the state of the Buttons used for event handling